pyxka106/meachine_learning/README.md

 # Predictive-Analysis-of-CD4/8 ratio
-Build ML classification model with selected parameters training TERI baseline\
+- Build ML classification model with selected parameters training TERI baseline\
-Classification model identifies **which Cells a sequences belongs to**
+- Classification model identifies **which Cells (CD4 or CD8) a sequences belongs to**

 ## Load Trained Dataset and Data Overview
 - A **training base table** is typically stored in a pandas dataframe.
 Several important variables in the basetable are : **`v_gene`**, **`j_gene`**, **`cdr3_length`**, **`v_deletions`**, **`j_deletions`** and the target CD4 or CD8 column **`CD4/8`**